ob-d/TRUE.Name.Of.God/T.md

         remember WHEN I U I
         look at endless beauty
         and light shining FROM
-        the Crsytals inside the
+        the Crystals inside the
-        Cave enlight ALL its corners
+        Cave illuminate ALL its corners
         the Crystal structure
         HOLD the memory
     Yea but I U I talking about
-    Biologie ?
+    Biology ?
         Our Body system contains
         ALSO Crystal structures
         Example the tiny
         Sphere
         inside the Medulla
         THAT is our Balance Sensor
-        AND sience has found out
+        AND science has found out
         THAT D contains:
         Crystal Structure
         -
         Crystal Structure is a
-        consquence of:
+        consequence of:
         chemical Process
         The solidification
         WHILE the solidification: